99 MINUTES, NANCY SILVERTON SHATTERS WORLD RECORD FOR GOING FROM SURGERY TO SHOPPING

 That is part of what I am offering you; A fond memory years from now and a good smile and warmth in your heart the day the Tribune on your loved one comes out.

-But more than that, the Examiner is for someone who might be down and out, might even be quite sick.
+But more than that, the Trib is for someone who might be down and out, might even be quite sick.
 I am here with my Fictional Journalism to lift them up.
 Maybe the story I am proudest of was one about Paul Schrade, a friend of Nancy and mine and the former head of the United Auto Workers.
 Paul was shot in the head in 1968 along with Robert F. Kennedy at the Ambassador Hotel.
 Paul lived 54 years before he showed up for his “Reservation” for dinner with Bobby at heaven’s greatest restaurant.
 Read it below and hopefully you’ll understand what FJ is about.

 A full front-page article with photos is $75.
 However, a story can go on for pages, if so desired.